-Today’s episode covers all things credit: how to build credit, how to raise your credit scores, and how to find the best credit cards for you.
+Today’s episode covers all things credit: how to build credit, how to raise your credit scores, and how to compare credit cards to find the best for you, including the different rewards that various credit card companies offer.
 FICO is releasing new criteria aimed at helping people with poor credit called The UltraFICO™.
 This new scoring model is for those who are unable to get a line of credit from the traditional credit scoring models because of a weak score or limited credit history.
+It gives people the opportunity to use the best credit cards to build credit and improve their rating.
 FICO says users will benefit from this system if they have an average bank account balance of $400 and no overdrafts in the past three months.

 In this two-part discussion, we release our final live FinCon18 interview with Air Force Veteran, Jason Williams to help us celebrate Veterans Day.
 Jason is the Director of Credit Card Product Management with USAA.
 In his interview, we discuss how to find the best credit cards for your needs, why Jason wonders if 0% interest balance transfers might become a thing of the past, and how USAA has made it their mission to assist active military and veterans with their personal finances.
 Paychecks & Balances would like to thank our men and women in uniform for your service to this great country each and every day of the year!

 - The UltraFICO is a new way to score consumers on how they handle their bank account and cash transactions.
 It’s geared at customers who are turned down for credit based on their traditional FICO score.

 - UltraFICO will place a heavier weight on your bank account balance, the number of debit transactions you make, and your history of overdrafts.

 - Individuals with an average account balance of $400 and who haven’t had an overdraft in the last 3 months will be the beneficiaries of this new system.